 UK average hourly rate of an electrician: £30

-Based on these hourly rates, you should expect to pay up to $50 (or £60) for the linking of speaker wires to auxiliary leads taking a maximum of 1 hour to complete the work.
+Based on these hourly rates, you should expect to pay up to $50 (or £60) for linking speaker wires to auxiliary leads, which takes a maximum of 1 hour to complete the work.

 Link Speaker Wires to Aux Leads in Your Car

-If you’re interested in installing a new car stereo, we have an article about how to long it will take to install a car stereo and how much it will cost for a professional to install the radio for you.
+Suppose you’re interested in installing a new car stereo.
+In that case, we have an article about how to long it will take to install a car stereo and how much it will cost for a professional to install the radio for you.

 While it is possible to link speaker wires to aux leads, several considerations need to be made to avoid disappointment.

-Ultimately, if you don’t feel comfortable conducting the DIY task, you should consult a local electrician qualified in the field.
+If you aren’t comfortable conducting the DIY task, you should consult a local electrician qualified in the field.